anu07shreej/Coursera_ML/README.md

 # Coursera: Mathematics for Machine Learning
-Mathematics for Machine Learning Specialization
+Mathematics for Machine Learning and Data Science Specialization